Semih-H/IBM-HR-Attrition-Analysis/README.md

 ## Data Analysis and Visualization

-This section is divided into three main parts:
+This section is divided into four main parts:

 1. Overall Attrition Overview
 2. Impact of Key Factors on Attrition